 iv) For improved skin hydration- Hyaluronic acid

 To add these active ingredients into your skincare steps without going on a product overload, here are some of the tips I have.
-Ultimately, it’s about achieving efficiency and efficacy without compromising results.
+You can achieve efficiency and efficacy without compromising results!

 Skip the non-essentials.
 One serum/essence/ampoule will suffice, not all of them.
-Steps like toner and eye-creams are optional.
-Stay tuned for an upcoming post on skincare you can skip!
+Steps like toner and eye-creams are optional in my opinion.
+Do Eye Creams Work? will look at the science of eye creams.

-Multitasking skincare - when saving steps, pick formulations that combine active ingredients so that you can have added benefit.
-For example, night creams that combine retinol with antioxidants; sunblock with coverage
+Multitasking skincare – when saving steps, pick formulations that combine active ingredients so that you can have added benefit.
+For example, sunblock with antioxidants or pigmentation lightening creams that combine a few ingredients.

 Alternate your active ingredients.
 Retinol and vitamin C make a powerful anti-aging pair, but together, vitamin C becomes inactivated.
 Use retinol at night when there is no sun exposure and vitamin C in the day to maximise the skin’s defence against UV rays and oxidation .

 Get your issues addressed with your doctor.
 The fastest way to see results with issues like pigmentation, wrinkles and pores is to be treated with your doctor and to take the guess work out of choosing the right skincare.
 Some of the most effective active ingredients can only be prescribed by a doctor and these issues respond faster to medical treatments.
-A common example would be dark eye circles, which usually needs a combination of treatments like fillers and lasers.
+Common examples would be injectable moisturisers for dry skin; tear trough fillers for dark eye circles or Botox for wrinkles.
 Getting your issues treated and then maintaining the results with appropriate skincare helps nip the issue in the bud.